alessiomei/LE-6-Exercises/README.md

 - The exercises list;
 - The report with exercises descriptions and solutions.

-A Python3 version is suggested to compile these codes.
+A Python3 version is suggested to run these codes.